SimoneAstarita/queer_NLP_bib/shared_tasks_papers.md

 Muskaan Singh and Petr Motlicek.
 2022.
 IDIAP Submission@LT-EDI-ACL2022: Homophobia/Transphobia Detection in social media comments.
 Proceedings of the Second Workshop on Language Technology for Equality, Diversity and Inclusion, pages 356–361, Dublin, Ireland.
 Association for Computational Linguistics.

+Arianna Muti, Marta Marchiori Manerba, Katerina Korre, and Alberto Barrón-Cedeño.
+2022.
+LeaningTower@LT-EDI-ACL2022: When Hope and Hate Collide.
+Proceedings of the Second Workshop on Language Technology for Equality, Diversity and Inclusion, pages 306–311, Dublin, Ireland.
+Association for Computational Linguistics.

 ### LTEDI 2023 – Homophobia/Transphobia Detection in Social Media Comments

 **Overview paper**